 Here is a simple framework to follow when you are first starting out with email marketing.

-Once you’ve completed the Lifecycle Marketing Assessment, you’ll have a better understanding of what you are going to be offering your leads, how you’re going to capture them, and what it is you plan to sell them at each stage of the journey.
+Once you’ve completed the Lifecycle Automation Assessment, you’ll have a better understanding of what you are going to be offering your leads, how you’re going to capture them, and what it is you plan to sell them at each stage of the journey.

 Planning your customer journey and understanding who you most want to work with are the first steps to effective email marketing.